IoT

 Insurance

-We recommend taking out insurance for your model.
-In the unfortunate event that your model is stolen, insurance companies will usually require you to provide the frame number of the bike and your receipt.
+We recommend that you take out insurance for your model.
+If you are unlucky enough to have your model stolen, insurance companies will normally require you to provide the frame number of the bike and show your receipt.
 Contact your insurance company for more information.

 Maintenance